 “We can use our network to help improve methods elsewhere”- Gilles Boumeester, Global Head of Food and Agribusiness Research at Rabobank

-“We work with the World Wide Fund for Nature (WWF).
+“We work with the World Wildlife Fund (WWF).
 An important joint project was to try and improve the salmon industry in Chile.
 The salmon farms were located in the same areas as a lot of wild sea life such as dolphins and whales.
 It was a matter of seeing how things could be done differently, especially with regard to antibiotic use.
 We were able to get large salmon farms and the WWF to talk about solutions together.
 That’s the strength of these collaborations.
 In the end, you need to find a way to move forward together.”